citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [leoetlino](https://github.com/leoetlino)'s changes make it easier for modders to add custom code to 3DS games, so be sure to check out [Project Restoration](https://github.com/leoetlino/project-restoration) sometime as a thanks for these contributions!
 For those who don't know, [Project Restoration](https://github.com/leoetlino/project-restoration) by [leoetlino](https://github.com/leoetlino) restores some of the more controversial changes made in the 3DS release of Majora's Mask back to how it worked in the N64 version, and adds several new improvements to the classic game.

-(Pic of Project restoration on Citra)
-A classic game worth another playthrough with these improvements

 ### LayeredFS support ([#5088](https://github.com/citra-emu/citra/pull/5088)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 LayeredFS is a technique used by mod makers to replace files in the RomFS (Read-only File System), where game assets and occasionally code are stored.
 With LayeredFS, you can replace the game graphics, music, etc. without having to rebuild the entire RomFS, which can be huge.